GraphBLAS/graphblas-api-cpp/markdown/multiply.md

 ### Return Value

-If the output matrix or vector `c` is supplied, no value is returned.
+If the output matrix or vector argument, `c`, is supplied, no value is returned.

 __NOTE: `combine_result_t<A, B, Combine> is actually incorrect here.
 Should be result of reduction.__